How to choose between Portugal GTP, D3, D7, D8, Golden Visa and EU Blue Card: expert tips

 Flexibility of presence

 Both visas support international mobility, but through different mechanisms.
-D3 offers legal exemptions tied to professional engagement.
+The GTP offers legal exemptions tied to professional engagement.
 The Golden Visa offers minimal stay by design.

-The D3 visa usually implies active participation in the country’s economy or knowledge sector, but may build in flexibility for those whose work takes them abroad.
+The Global Talent Programme usually implies active participation in the country’s knowledge sector, but may build in flexibility for those whose work takes them abroad.

 If the applicant is engaged in recognised professional, academic, or cultural activity outside Portugal, they may be exempt from the usual stay requirement.
 This means they can legally maintain their residence status without living in the country for half a year.